We've added new tests for swine diseases -- see our menu for a complete listing.

 This trichomonad, however, causes trichomoniasis in cattle, resulting in significant economic loss.
 The parasite is sexually transmitted and resides in the reproductive tract of cattle.
 In females, the infection may result in low-grade inflammation, sterility and poor conception rate.
 In males, symptoms vary from no apparent signs to inflammation of the prepuce.
 Treatment is difficult and usually not attempted.
 Slaughter or breeding rest (females) are the usual methods employed in dealing with bovine trichomoniasis.

 Like other trichomonads, this organism multiplies by simple binary fission and does not posses a cyst stage.
-This organism is also sometimes called Tritrichomonas foetus because it has three long flagella at one end.
+This organism is called Tritrichomonas foetus because it has three long flagella at one end.

-Current diagnosis is mainly based on microscopic evaluation of the trophozoite stage.
+Traditionally, diagnosis was mainly based on microscopic evaluation of the trophozoite stage.
 Mucus, exudates or saline washes from the vagina and preputial cavity are the best samples for microscopic examination.
 In cases of abortion, allantoic and amniotic fluids as well as fetal tissues and membranes are examined.
-Serologic detection by agglutination is now also available.
-However, none of these testing methods are highly sensitive, resulting in unacceptable false negative rates.
+Serologic detection by agglutination is also possible.
+However, none of these testing methods are very sensitive, resulting in high false negative rates.

 Trichomonas vaginalis